microsoft/VoTT/README.md

 # VOTT: Visual Object Tagging Tool

-This tool provides end to end support for generating datasets and validating object detection models.
+This tool provides end to end support for generating datasets and validating object detection models from video and image assets.

 ### End to End Object Detection Pipeline:
 ![Pipeline: tag video, export tags to CNTK, train model, run model on a new video, validate model suggestions and fix errors, return to export tags](media/detectioninabox.jpg)